BRWelk/Udacity_Projects/fend-project-memory-game-BWELK/README.md

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ***BIG THANKS TO Yahya Elharony for providing the Study Jam and helping me understand how the JavaScript works for this project.
 Working with DOM is a challenge, but it is a bit easier now.
 Thanks again Yahya.***

+A special thanks to Richie Foreman, a Goolge employee who worked with me at #GrowWithGooge in Wichita, KS.
+He spent about an hour helping me understand the shuffle function and sorting my array.

+Much time was spent in MDN learning about DOM and how to .get, document.innerHTML and query.